Earth Molded Concrete Sculpture:

 Laminating Cement Layers

 Laminated layers are sometimes needed.
-The need can be as odd as a change of mind as to thickness or as a well planned method for adding mesh layers.
+The need can be as odd as a change of mind as to thickness or perhaps as a well planned method for adding mesh layers, to upgrade strength of a structure.
 The need can also be for a finish coat.
-In all cases it is desirable to achieve a solid product with the least or with no voids trapped inside.
+In all cases it is desirable to achieve a solid product with the least voids between or with no voids trapped inside.
 Generally, it would seem desirable to apply additional layers the sooner the better.
 But mechanically, some form work is too fragile for immediate laminating.
-Among the fragile types are large vertical sand molds.
+One might have to wait for full hardening due to minimalist, low cost forms.
+(There is also some conservationist rationale to consuming less form work building material, too.)
+Among the fragile types of form work, are large vertical sand molds.
 Laminating layers suggests two approaches.
 One is by spraying the other by hand/ trowel.
-The spray offers an interesting principle of small blobs of cement, raining in, on to a surface with smaller air or voids between the applied blob and surface.
-By contrast, the hand or trowel size of cement blob can trap larger air bubbles or voids.
+The spray offers an interesting principle of small, high speed impacts of blobs of cement, raining in, to coat a surface, with smaller air or voids between the applied blobs and the surface.
+By contrast, the hand or trowel sized amounts of cement can trap larger air bubbles or voids.
 These trapped voids are unintentional.
+Voids can be best remedied by 'scrubbing' smaller amounts of cement on a surface before patting on thicker layers of lamination.
+Finer mixes of cement, higher cement ratio mixes, stickier mixes as with additives, all can help reduce or eliminate voids in general.
 The sprayer looses advantage on flat, horizontal work since there is always rebound, (courser particles bouncing off).
 This rebound falls back down without the velocity required for compaction.
-Whereas vertical spraying can reduce void forming, horizontal spraying canactually trap more voids.
-As with the hand method, this can be remedied.
+Whereas vertical spraying can reduce void forming, while the rebound falls to flat surfaces below.
+This presents more clean up and possible wasted cement.
+Horizontal spraying on a floor for example, can actually trap more inter-layer voids.
+All of this can be remedied.
 The comparative advantages are controversial, having to do with budgets for equipment and skills of operators.
-Most importantly, the scale or size of a job and the required speed of the work affects the choice of method used.
-Mechanisation of labor speeds it up and builds larger projects, but the smaller more gradual project has advantages of achieving the impossible or serendipity.
+Most importantly, the scale or size of a job, the required speed of the work progress and situational constraints all affect the choice of method to use.
+Mechanization of labor speeds labor up and builds larger projects, but the smaller more gradual project has advantages for smaller operations, sometimes with welcome serendipity.

-If smaller aggregate are used in two or more layers, then low slump, stiffer mixes are preferable to start with.
+If smaller aggregate are used in two or more layers, then low slump, stiffer mixes are preferable to finish with.
+Weather and climate have a huge effect here.
 Avoidance of trapping air or excess moisture between the two layers are both critical.
 Spraying or shooting cement avoids some fuss, but does leave rebound to waste or to deal with.
-Hand or trowel applications need to "scrub" or work the cement against the previous layer to remove these voids.
-Application is easiest to a fresh layer since the fines of both may mingle and the larger particles may penetrate the boundary.
+Hand or trowel applications need to 'scrub' or work the cement against the previous layer to remove these voids.
+Application is easiest to a fresh layer since the fines of both may mingle and the larger particles may penetrate and thereby bridge the boundary layer.
 Application to a pre-hardened layer, will depend upon the successful placements of fines to completely cover the hard surface.
 This is difficult with stiff, harsh, low slump mixes, therefore it may be advisable to thinly coat the hardened surface with a slurry of cement and have it just barely moist when the stiffer mix is applied.
 Experience is the best understanding.
 To build confidence in your work, it is helpful to produce very thin wafers or cookies with your planned mix.
 The shape is not important, I just mold them by hand and plastic wrap or bury in earth to hold moisture.
 Curing can be speeded with gentle warmth, providing that drying is prevented.
 After curing the wafers are broken with your fingers or tool if needed.
 Then closely observe, with lens to search for voids along the fracture.
 Voids are either from trapped air or excess water.
 Likewise, try laminating cookies, using the exact methods you plan for your critical application, including the cure scheme.
 After curing and breaking, the laminated test cookies should reveal the quality of adhesion and voids between layers.

 Wet Mix Considerations